sergei-mironov/xkb-switch/README.md

 *Unfortunately, I'm going to stop supporting this project.
 Please contact me if you need some cosmetic changes in code.*

-xkb-switch works by obtaining xkb token string https://github.com/ierton/xkb-switch/blob/master/XKeyboard.cpp#L72 and parsing it with parse3 https://github.com/ierton/xkb-switch/blob/master/XKeyboard.cpp#L235 .I suppose it is not the best way to query X about keyboard layouts and somebody should re-write this part by using better source of information.
+xkb-switch works by obtaining xkb token string https://github.com/ierton/xkb-switch/blob/master/XKeyboard.cpp#L72 and parsing it with `parse3` https://github.com/ierton/xkb-switch/blob/master/XKeyboard.cpp#L235 .I suppose it is not the best way to query X about keyboard layouts and somebody should re-write this part by using better source of information. `parse3` builds the list of layouts names.
+Positions in this list are used as queries to X for layout changes.
+So, for example:

+    pc+us+ru:2+inet(evdev)+group(alt_space_toggle)+ctrl(nocaps)+ctrl(swapcaps)+eurosign(e)

+will be turned to list, containig ["us","ru"], so 0 or 1 will be passed to X upon user request  https://github.com/ierton/xkb-switch/blob/master/XKbSwitch.cpp#L214

 /Sergey/